 Olson joined Toro in 1986 as a manufacturing process engineer.
 He has held various positions in operations and engineering at five Toro locations—including manager of advanced manufacturing, commercial engineering program manager, director of Shakopee plant operations, and managing director of northern manufacturing operations.
 In 2010 he was named general manager of Exmark, and was appointed vice president, Exmark in 2012.

 Olson earned a Bachelor of Science in industrial technology from Iowa State University and an MBA from the University of Minnesota – Carlson School of Management.
-Olson currently serves on the boards of The Toro Foundation, the Board of Overseers of the University of Minnesota Carlson School of Management and is Chairman of the Board of the Outdoor Power Equipment Institute.
+He currently serves on the boards of The Toro Foundation, the Board of Overseers of the University of Minnesota Carlson School of Management and is Chairman of the Board of the Outdoor Power Equipment Institute.

 Jody Christy was appointed vice president, BOSS, in November 2018.
 Prior to that, he served as general manager, BOSS, from June 2016 to November 2018.
 Christy joined the Toro Company as Director, Engineering, BOSS, when the BOSS professional snow and ice management business was acquired in November 2014.
 Christy has overall responsibility for sales, marketing, product development, quality, and customer service within the BOSS division.

 Christy earned a Bachelor of Science in mechanical engineering from Michigan Technological University and attended the Kellogg School of Business Executive Development Program at Northwestern University.

-Amy Dahl was elected vice president, human resources and distributor development in December 2016, and in January 2020 was elected to the additional positions of General Counsel and Corporate Secretary.
-Previously, she was vice president, human resources from March 2015 to December 2016.
+Amy Dahl was elected vice president, human resources, general counsel and corporate secretary in January 2020.
+Previously, she was vice president, human resources and distributor development from December 2016 to January 2020.
 Prior to that, she was vice president, human resources from March 2015 to December 2016, and managing director, corporate communications and investor relations from June 2013 to March 2015.